selvinortiz/craft.spamguard/README.md

 ----
 #### 0.5.0 (Production Preview)
+This version must be installed after any previous version has been removed.

 - Adds native support for `contactform` by P&T
 - Adds a brand new `akismet` client built on **Guzzle** written by **Selvin Ortiz**